Sure, we make light of it, but getting screened really is important. It can save your life.

 Many people who get colon cancer have no family history, so it's important for all men and women to have a colonoscopy to identify and remove precancerous polyps once every 10 years, beginning at age 50.
 Individuals who have a parent, sibling or child that has had colon cancer is at an increased risk and may need their first colonoscopy before age 50.
 Regular, more frequent testing is even more vital to this group.

 Trust Prevea’s Digestive Health team

-Prevea Health’s expert providers perform colonoscopies at HSHS St. Vincent Hospital and HSHS St. Mary’s Hospital Medical Center in Green Bay and HSHS St. Nicholas Hospital in Sheboygan.
+Prevea Health’s expert providers perform colonoscopies at HSHS St. Vincent Hospital and HSHS St. Mary’s Hospital Medical Center in Green Bay, HSHS St. Clare Memorial Hospital in Oconto Falls and HSHS St. Nicholas Hospital in Sheboygan.
 All three hospitals have state-of-the-art colonoscopy equipment, including high-definition, flat screen monitors that allow for the most thorough exam and polyp removal.
 All hospitals also offer private rooms and bathrooms for preparation and recovery.

 Most insurance providers, including Medicare, cover colonoscopies.
 If you haven't had a colonoscopy within the past 10 years, please consider scheduling one today by calling Prevea Digestive Health at (920) 429-1700